Here’s the process for taking a year out before starting your course

 It’s always an option to skip applying to university this year, or turn down any offers if you’ve already applied, and make your application next year instead.

-If you’re still at school or college, one benefit of applying for a deferred place is all the support you’ll be able to get from your teachers – they can help you with writing your personal statement and it’ll be easier to get a reference from them if you’re still in regular contact.
+If you’re still at college, one benefit of applying for a deferred place is all the support you’ll be able to get from your teachers – they can help you with writing your personal statement and it’ll be easier to get a reference from them if you’re still in regular contact.

 Deferring entry will also mean that everything’s sorted and you won’t need to worry about getting a university place next year.